adri94/PIPEPE/README.md

     Raspberry Pi

-Start by installing PiOS (with desktop) on your Pi (you can use Raspberry Pi Imager)
+Start by installing PiOS (with desktop) on your Pi (you can use Raspberry Pi Imager), create a dropBox account and add the "fakeDrop" shared folder to your account.

 1/ Install rclone on the Rpi